btccom/btcpool-ABANDONED/docker/eth-parity/latest/README.md

 #   ~/.local/share/io.parity.ethereum/config.toml

 [parity]
-# Ethereum Classic Main Network
+# Ethereum Classic Network (ETC)
 chain = "classic"
 # Parity continously syncs the chain
-mode = "last"
+mode = "active"
+# Disables auto downloading of new releases.
+Not recommended.
+no_download = true

+[ipc]
+# You won't be able to use IPC to interact with Parity.
+disable = true

+[dapps]
+# You won't be able to access any web Dapps.
+disable = true

 [rpc]
 #  JSON-RPC will be listening for connections on IP 0.0.0.0.